Chef

 My question is, what kind of restaurants do CHEFS like to eat at?
 Do you go to the hottest big-name places, more low-key upstarts, or maybe something in between?

-Asked by Swanny almost 12 years ago
+Asked by Swanny over 12 years ago

 Hi Swanny, Very interesting question.
 I usually wanted to eat something very different than what I made, which was Spanish.
 So I'd want some Japanese or Indian food, for example.
 A lot of chefs I know like really simple food too like sandwiches, but of course, it has to be the best even if it is cheap and easy.
 We'll eat at the hot places just to be in the know and experience a colleague's food, however.
 After cooking in high-end restaurants, I wasn't always eager to eat at such places all the time.